kevin14767/Cholti-Chorti_Project/README.md

 # Cholti-Chorti_Project
 Code relating to this project.
+Includes python scripts, excel sheets, and text files that have been modified to make the code easier to work.